It’s not easy working with Excel and really large numbers. In fact, Excel doesn’t do a great job with larger numbers.

-Microsoft hides that inaccuracy by displaying the number in scientific notation in its General format which has the effect of obscuring the rounding that’s going on.
+As a result, Microsoft hides that inaccuracy by displaying the number in scientific notation in its General format, which obscures any rounding that may have happened.

-Have a look at this worksheet of large primes.
-The second column shows the text rendering of the number or Mersenne prime formula used to generate the number.
-The third and fourth columns show that number in Excel’s General format then as a comma-separated integer.
+Here is a worksheet of large prime numbers.
+The second column displays the text representation of the number or Mersenne prime formula used to generate the number.
+The third and fourth columns in the table display that number in Excel’s General format and then as a comma-separated integer.

 Displaying large numbers